NicoPANW/t-airs/README.md

 * **🎭 Dynamic Personas:** Instantly switch the AI's system prompt (e.g., Banking, Travel, E-Shop) and edit the constraints live from the UI to test different attack vectors.

-* **🔎 Visual Metadata Trace:** A built-in inspector panel shows you the exact raw JSON decision logic from both the AI Gateway and Prisma AIRS on every single interaction.
+* **🔎 Visual Metadata Trace:** A built-in inspector panel shows you the exact raw JSON decision logic from the RAG, the AI Gateway and Prisma AIRS on every single interaction.

 * **☁️ Multi-Cloud Ready:** Deploy seamlessly to AWS or GCP with a single variable change.